harshiiiz/harshiiiz/README.md

 * 🌍  I'm based in India.
 * ✉️  You can contact me at [harshitasahu3110@gmail.com.](mailto:harshitasahu3110@gmail.com.)
-* 🧠  I'm learning Full-stack deveopment.
+* 🧠  I'm learning Full-stack web development.
 * 🤝  I'm open to collaborating on interesting web projects.

 ### Skills